About Us

 Thought behind the Trust

-Later on, I suggested this idea to a few people but nothing materialised.
-But this idea lingered on in my mind.
-A couple of years ago, I was moved by the struggle of one poor family to educate their daughter who had a fantastic academic record.
-Though I helped this one girl financially, I realized that a single person can only do so much.
+Later, Prasad shared this idea with a few people, but nothing concrete materialized.
+Still, the thought never left his mind.
+A couple of years ago, he was deeply moved by the struggles of a poor family striving to educate their daughter, a girl with an outstanding academic record.
+Though he stepped in to support her financially, Prasad realized that one individual alone can only do so much.

-One rupee hardly has any value today.
-If a shopkeeper does not have one rupee change, we don’t argue.
-But one rupee can change many lives for good or for the better if it is donated day after day, week after week, month after month and year after year for a noble cause.
+One rupee may seem almost worthless today.
+If a shopkeeper doesn’t have one-rupee change, we hardly notice.
+Yet, that same one rupee donated day after day, week after week, month after month, and year after year can transform countless lives for the better when given to a noble cause.

 It’s not about ideas.
 It’s about making ideas happen.
 As Steve Jobs famously said, “If you are working on something exciting that you really care about, you don’t have to be pushed.
 The vision pulls you”